gabesullice/entity_access_policies/README.md

 ```

 That would let any user whose username starts with `a`, _view_ or _delete_ any node whose title starts with `B`.
 I don't know why you'd want to do that, but the point is _you can_.

+Entity Access Policies are a new thing&trade; and there isn't a big ecosystem of other pre-made policy plugins yet.
+So, stake your territory.
+Build your own and make it configurable.
+Then let me know about it ;)